 Owner and social entrepreneur Erika Abiko has created many successful community-building networks from her base at the Hachidorisha (Hummingbird) Cafe.

 Social Book Cafe Hachidorisha is far from a typical business as it is involved in many projects, events, and activities.
-Founding owner Erika Abiko is a female entrepreneur whose success may derive from international travel and her work with international organizations.
-She is not originally from Hiroshima, but after living in various cities in Japan and worldwide says she felt the strongest connection to the people in Hiroshima’s community.
+Hachidorisha was founded by Erika Abiko, a female entrepreneur whose career was built on great relationships and international peace missions.
+Erika is not originally from Hiroshima, but after living in various cities in Japan and worldwide says she felt the strongest connection to the people in Hiroshima’s community.

 Like Robin Lewis who started the MyMizu project, Erika began her career working with Japan’s Peace Boat non-profit.
 She worked with PeaceBoat for years, but once they moved offices out of Hiroshima she was at a crossroads and had to choose to move away or start something new on her own.
 She told me it was a hard decision, but decided to come back to Hiroshima and open a community-building business thanks to the encouragement of the amazing people in her local network here.